 The Key Elements of Ryokan Etiquette

 There are a number of expected behaviours when you stay in a ryokan.
+Lets call them the ryokan rules.
 It starts with your arrival, so we’ve approached this article from the beginning of your stay.
 We cover your arrival, check in and what usually happens next.
 What to wear at a ryokan, what to do with your shoes, what to put on your feet and when and how to eat, sleep and bathe during your stay.
 We hope you enjoy!

 Arriving at a Ryokan